 Home Remedies for Earwax Buildup

-Certain oils can be safely used as ear drops to soften impacted earwax and ease its expulsion out of the ear canal.
-These lubricating agents not only dilute the consistency of the consolidated wax, but some of these products also exhibit antiseptic properties that can help fight bacteria, fungi, and other infection-causing germs.
-(6)
+Certain oils can be safely used as ear drops to soften impacted earwax.
+Some of them also exhibit antiseptic properties that can help fight bacteria, fungi, and other infection-causing germs.
+(1)

 Oils to use:

 How to use: